Pedrog21/Schelling-Model-Simulator/README.md

 Regular Model

-The category 'Regular Model' runs Schelling's Model (we will leave references bellow) with just small modifications.
+The category 'Regular Model' runs Schelling's Model with just small modifications.
 You can set the number of traits (the distinguishing factors between the individuals) from 2 to 5, whereas Schelling's Model only allows 2.
 Also, you can vary the minimum and maximum percentages that each individual needs as neighbours with the same traits as themselves.
 The percentages of each trait can also be set, as well as the percentage of empty spots.